Japanese cruiser Takao (1930): Pacific War

 It was discovered after the end of the war that Takao was manned by a skeleton crew and had no ammunition aboard for her 8-inch main armament.
 Japanese forces surrendered Seletar Naval Base to the British on 21 September 1945.
 On 27 October 1946, Takao was towed to the Strait of Malacca and was sunk as a target ship by the light cruiser HMS Newfoundland on 29 October 1946 at 03°05′05″N 100°41′00″E. She was removed from the navy list on 3 May 1947.

+In popular cultureTakao has an important role in the 2023 film Godzilla Minus One, where the United States authorizes the ship to be returned to Japan so that it can defend the country against Godzilla.
+Takao is repaired at Singapore and sent to the Ogasawara Islands, where it arrives just in time to rescue the crew of the Shinseimaru from Godzilla, injuring and distracting the kaiju using its main guns before being destroyed by Godzilla's atomic breath.

+The ship also makes an appearance in the anime Arpeggio of Blue Steel where she defects from the Fog to help the protagonists.

+The ship is also a playable character in the smartphone gacha games Azur Lane, Kantai Collection and other similar themed titles.